cscart/docs/en/user_guide/manage_products/features/index.rst

 .. hint::

-    Use the menu on the right to switch between the lists of features and feature groups.
+    Use the menu on the right to switch between the lists of features and feature groups, and also between the recently updated features and vendor product features.

 .. image:: img/product_features.png
     :align: center